Are you thinking of ways to cut back on some expenses?

 Most people think rainwater is good for the environment.
 This is true to an extent.
 Rainwater does help the environment flourish, but too much of it at once makes the ground less stable.

-Having a rainwater collector helps you control how much water enters the ground and streams.
+A rainwater collector helps you control how much water enters the ground and streams.
 This gives the soil more time to reharden after a rainy day.
-Doing this puts your business in a safer position, making sure the ground you’re on doesn’t erode.
+Doing this puts your business in a safer position, ensuring the ground you’re on doesn’t erode.

 Also, this helps control the amount of water the local flora and trees get.
 This prevents them from drowning in too much water.
 Also, having healthy vegetation makes your business area more attractive, allowing for more potential customers